abhinabgogoi/loadforecast_wth_weather/README.md

 To run the model and see load forecasting results:

-1. Prepare the Data: Place your meteorological and load data in the data/ folder.
+1. Prepare the Data: Place the meteorological and load data in the same folder.
-2. Run the Notebook: Open my_notebook.ipynb in Jupyter Notebook to explore the data and train the model.
+2. Run the Notebook: Open the notebook in Jupyter Notebook to explore the data and train the model.
-3. Visualize Results: Generated plots in results/ showcase trends, prediction accuracy, and insights.
+3. Visualize Results: Generated plots, showcase trends, prediction accuracy, and insights.

 ## Model Details: